TracyNgot/PlayWithGithubAPI/README.md

 Clone the repository and run the following command line :

     npm install
-Do not forget to modify the file "*env.json*" with your username and password GitHub
+Do not forget to modify the file "*env.json*" with your username and password GitHub and configure the header with the token (basic version) :

+    X-myAPI-Token : "mySecureToken"

 ####Find top 30 contributors by location